 I like to call my fat bike a surf bike.
 It is not a perfect name, but it conveys what I like to do with it, which is ride on beach sand.
 A properly set up fat bike can ride along the beach all day in the right conditions.
 What are the right conditions?
 One factor is the kind of sand.
 Sand that is too coarse or gravelly is no good: you sink into it no matter what.
 The finer the sand the better.
 Another condition is the wetness of the sand.
 If you cannot walk or run on the sand long, you cannot ride on it long either.
 People who run along the beach are good examples of what you want for fat bike conditions.
 They run on the wet sand just beyond the reach of the waves.
 If you ride along the ocean, the last condition is the tide.
 You want to ride on a low tide, or at least a falling tide well after high tide.
 At high tide or during a rising tide the rideable wet strip has waves crashing on it all the time.
 The timing of these conditions not been good for the last year or so.
 Good low tide conditions have been occurring at night and/or on week days.
 But now there are good fat bike beach conditions forecast every two weeks for many months.
 Consulting the tide report is very important when planning a surf bike ride.

 The bikes that surfers ride might better be called surf bikes.
 Many surfers have beater bikes with surf board racks, and they walk them out onto the sand to go surfing.
 There is also the recent trend of eBikes with fat tires that you might call a surf bike.
 Surfers cans save their energy for surfing and they don’t have to push them across the sand.
-Fat eBikes outnumber human powered fat bikes around here by a wide margin when you count those that are ridden by non surfers on the bike trails and streets.
+Fat eBikes outnumber human-powered fat bikes around here by a wide margin when you count those that are ridden by non surfers on the bike trails and streets.
 I would not consider those to be surf bikes, but they would probably get lumped into the category, if it actually existed.

 But whatever you call it, I rode the fatty along a route that I have been riding on my gravel bike lately, but threw in some beach sand.
 At least that was the plan.

-I started with the big climb needed in order to get access to dirt trails where I live.
+I started with the big climb needed to get access to dirt trails where I live.
 My route took me past the amazing pedestrian/bike bridge that spans a new street.
 The bridge does not carry vehicle traffic: there are only hiking/biking dirt paths leading away from either end of it.
 But I have the same reaction every time I see that bridge: it is an unnecessary extravagance.
 That thing most likely cost millions of dollars to build.
-I cross the street that is spans less then a half mile from the bridge at a traffic light.
+I cross the street that is spans less than a half mile from the bridge at a traffic light.
 If you are going to count that as cycling/pedestrian infrastructure, the money would have been far better off spent to improve bike lanes, make bike paths, etc. If you are going to count that as a welcome sign for San Clemente, you could make a nice one for much less.
 Think of the iconic welcome to Las Vegas sign.
 Sure, that is not our style here in San Clemente, but it represents a lot of bang for the buck.
 OK, flame off.

 It had rained a few days before the ride and that was enough to dry out all but the worst clay mud bogs.
-In fact, I encountered only one muddy patch on the whole ride.
+In fact, I encountered only one muddy patch on the ride.
 So I made sure I to take lots of pics.

-For this ride I decided to take the fire road option through the San Clemente Singletracks area, which seems an odd choice in a area named after its singletrack riding, but it climbs to an overall higher point affording a pretty good view of the charred valley below.
+For this ride I decided to take the fire road option through the San Clemente Singletracks area, which seems an odd choice in an area named after its singletrack riding, but it climbs to an overall higher point affording a pretty good view of the charred valley below.

 With a great climb comes a great descent.
 And this one ended at Trestles beach.
 I continued south past the decommissioned nuke plant at San Onofre and on to San Onofre State Beach.
 If features some quirky and little known mountain biking, closely paralleling the paved road that runs the length of the park.
-It also offers up ever changing views and the occasional technical twist in the trail.
+It also offers up ever-changing views and the occasional technical twist in the trail.

 But the feature of the day would be the beach section, starting with a drop in to “Old Man’s”.
 My timing with low tide was good, I was able to ride out in the tide pool areas.
 My spokes collected seaweed even better than the tires glommed onto mud and sand.